 “We know what we are, but know not what we may be.”

-Edward Mote (1797-1874), author of the hymn text My Hope Is Built on Nothing Less, grew up on the streets – a child of inattentive parents who owned a pub and refused to own a Bible.
+Edward Mote, author of the hymn text My Hope Is Built on Nothing Less, grew up on the streets – a child of inattentive parents who owned a pub and refused to own a Bible.
 Mote later said, “So ignorant was I that I did not know that there was a God.”
-But, as a teenager, Mote began an apprenticeship with a cabinet-maker where he was introduced to the Christian faith and was eventually baptized.
-For years he worked in his own successful cabinet-making shop near London but then, at age fifty-five, heard and responded to a call to the ministry.
+But, as a teenager, Mote began an apprenticeship with a Christian cabinet-maker where he was introduced to the Christian faith and eventually baptized.
+For years he worked in his own successful cabinet-making shop near London and then, at age fifty-five, heard and responded to a call to the ministry.
 He served for more than two decades as the pastor of a Baptist church and was so beloved by his congregation they offered to gift him the church building.
 Mote replied “I do not want the chapel, I only want the pulpit; and when I cease to preach Christ, then turn me out of that.”

 My hope is built on nothing less

 than Jesus’ blood and righteousness;